 1 Paul, called to be an apostle of Jesus Christ through the will of God, and Sosthenes our brother, 2 to the church of God in Corinth, to those who have been sanctified in Christ Jesus, called to be saints, together with all in every place who call upon the name of our Lord Jesus Christ, both theirs and ours:

 3 Grace to you, and peace, from God our Father and the Lord Jesus Christ.

 Gratitude for Spiritual Gifts

-4 At all times I give thanks to my God concerning you, because of the grace of God given to you in Christ Jesus: 5 that you have been enriched in him in every way—in every kind of speech and knowledge— 6 even as the testimony concerning Christ1 was confirmed among you.
+4 At all times I give thanks to my God concerning you, because of the grace of God given to you in Christ Jesus: 5 that you have been enriched in him in every way—in every kind of speech and knowledge— 6 just as the testimony concerning Christ1 was confirmed among you.
 7 As a result of this, you come behind in no spiritual gift, as you eagerly wait for the revelation of our Lord Jesus Christ, 8 who also will keep you strong2 to the very end, so that you may be blameless in the day of our Lord Jesus Christ.
 9 God is faithful, through whom you were called into the fellowship of his Son, Jesus Christ our Lord.

 The Foolishness of Divisions

-10 Now I entreat you, brothers, in3 the name of our Lord Jesus Christ, that you all speak the same thing, and that no divisions exist among you, but that you be perfectly joined together in the same mind and the same judgment.
+10 Now I entreat you, brothers, in3 the name of our Lord Jesus Christ, that you all speak the same thing, and that no divisions should exist among you, but that you be perfectly joined together in the same mind and the same judgment.
 11 For members of Chloe’s household have brought me reports about you, my brothers, saying there are quarrels among you.
 12 Now what I mean is this: Each of you is saying, “I am of Paul,” or “I am of Apollos,” or “I am of Cephas,” or “I am of Christ.”

 The Wisdom of Unity in Christ